filecoin-project/filecoin-docs/content/en/smart-contracts/fundamentals/the-filecoin-virtual-machine/index.md

 ## Features

-We created the FVM to enable developers to build new use cases on top of the Filecoin network, such as data access control, data DAOs, perpetual storage, loans, and Ethereum-compatible fungible and non-fungible tokens.
+We created the FVM to enable developers to build new use cases on top of the Filecoin network, such as data access control, data DAOs, perpetual storage, collateral leasing, and Ethereum-compatible fungible and non-fungible tokens.
 To deliver a quality developer experience, we delayed development until the Filecoin network was stable, robust, and secure.

 ### Data access control